tekknolagi/tekknolagi.github.com/_blog_lisp/14_comments.md

 ```

 While that comment is not at all useful, it *does* get ignored when evaluating
 the expression, which is what we want.
-Buf enough fluffing about.
+But enough fluffing about.
 The
 implementation is a grand total of 4 lines:

 ```ocaml